flutter/flutter-intellij/CONTRIBUTING.md

 If you wanted to run a subset of the tests you could do so this way.
 See the [Gradle docs](https://docs.gradle.org/current/userguide/java_testing.html) for more info about testing.

-Note that the tests do not currently run on Windows.

 ## Adding platform sources
 Sometimes browsing the source code of IntelliJ is helpful for understanding platform details that aren't documented.